coderefinery/git-intro/_episodes/10-archaeology.md

   # now you can navigate and inspect the code as it was back then
   # ...

-  # after we are done we can switch back to "master"
+  # after we are done we can switch back to "main"
-$ git checkout master
+$ git checkout main

   # if we like we can delete the "older-code" branch
 $ git branch -d older-code